 6. Take a Mosel Valley River Cruise

-For those who can’t decide which village is the quaintest (a very hard choice, indeed) and in which one they prefer to stay, I recommend to take a river cruise on the Mosel (often including the Rhine river as well).
+For those who can’t decide which village is the quaintest (a very hard choice, indeed) and in which one they prefer to stay, I recommend taking a river cruise on the Mosel (often including the Rhine river as well).

 Indeed it’s the perfect way to explore the beauty of the Mosel river, in a very laid-back way, making the most of your time.

 First, you’d need to differ between the river cruises where you’re onboard for several days in a row with your private cabin or whether you prefer to take just a little excursion on the Mosel river.

-If you decide to go for the first option, you’re on boat for an average of 8 days during which the ships stops in the most emblematic sites along the Mosel river.
+If you decide to go for the first option, you’re on a boat for an average of 8 days during which the ships stop in the most emblematic sites along the Mosel river.
 It’s the perfect way to unwind and visit the beautiful Mosel Valley without any stress and with a luxury note.
 If you can’t decide where to stay in the Mo